Skip to main content

 2. Create a new project:

-• Click “Select Project” → “New Project”
+• Click “Select a Project” → “New Project”

 • Choose any name for your project